Eco-Friendly Things to do in Berlin

 Michelberger

 Right on the bustling Warschauer Straße, also known as Berlin’s party district, is where you’ll find the Michelberger Hotel.
 This hotel guarantees its visitors a distinctive experience with its setting filled with contemporary, eco-friendly, and eccentric architecture.
 For guests to fully immerse themselves in the artistic ambiance of Friedrichshain, each room has a distinctive artistic décor.
-Don’t worry if you don’t want to party; this area offers more than just that.
 The hotel’s restaurant offers great (and vegan-friendly) fares created with organic products and local ingredients.
 A great choice for anyone interested in sustainable design.

 Bio